raspberrypilearning/share-your-world/en/step_1.md

 ### PROJECT BRIEF: Build an interactive website!
 <hr style="border-top: 2px solid black;">

 Create an interactive website that invites a user to experience something they cannot otherwise.
-Use your HTML, CSS and JavaScript skills to welcome someone into a part of your world!
-Share your culture, interests, hobbies or expertise with the world.
+Use your HTML, CSS, and JavaScript skills to welcome someone into a part of your world!
+Share your culture, interests, hobbies, or expertise with the world.
 It is what the world wide web was designed for!

 Your website should:
 + Include more than one page and use a navigation bar